yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Security Considerations

+## No revocation

+STAR certificates eliminate an important security feature of PKI which is the ability to revoke certificates.
+Revocation allows the administrator to limit the damage done by a rogue node or an adversary who has control of the private key.
+With STAR certificates expiration replaces revocation so there is a timeliness issue.
+To that end, see also the discussion on clock skew in {{operational-cons-clocks}}.

+It should be noted that revocation also has timeliness issues, because both CRLs and OCSP responses have nextUpdate fields that tell RPs how long they should trust this revocation data.
+These fields are typically set to hours, days, or even weeks in the future.
+Any revocation that happens before the time in nextUpdate goes unnoticed by the RP.

+More discussion of the security of STAR certificates is available in
+{{Topalovic}}.

 ## Denial of Service Considerations

 STAR adds a new attack vector that increases the threat of denial of